Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Background

 \subsection{The Variational Autoencoder}

+In practical applications, the available domain knowledge is often not sufficient to guarantee that the coupled probabilistic-physical model is an accurate description of the data generating process, limiting the applicability of physics-based modeling.
 To remedy the lack of domain knowledge, data-driven models based on machine learning techniques have emerged as an alternative to physics-based models, where the unknown physical process is learned from measurements using flexible parametrized approximations.
 VAE \citep{Kingma2022, Kingma2019} are a popular data-driven approach for learning a joint distribution of data and the latent variables that are assumed to have generated the data using amortized Variational Inference (VI) \citep{Blei2017}.
-In VAE, the per-datapoint posterior distribution is approximated using a parameterized family of distributions, where the optimal parameters are obtained by minimizing the Kullback-Leibler divergence (KLD) between the true and approximate posteriors.
-The VAE is composed of an encoder network $q_{\mathrm{\bm{\phi}}}(\bm{z}|\bm{x})$ and a decoder network $p_\theta (\bm{x}|\bm{z})$, parameterized by $\phi$ and $\theta$ respectively, where $\bm{z}$ denotes latent variables that can not be observed directly and must be inferred from measurements.
+In VAE, the per-datapoint posterior distribution is approximated using a parametrized family of distributions, where the optimal parameters are obtained by minimizing the Kullback-Leibler divergence (KLD) between the true and approximate posteriors.
+The VAE is composed of an encoder network $q_{\mathrm{\bm{\phi}}}(\bm{z}|\bm{x})$ and a decoder network $p_\theta (\bm{x}|\bm{z})$, parametrized by $\phi$ and $\theta$ respectively, where $\bm{z}$ denotes latent variables that can not be observed directly and must be inferred from measurements.
 The encoder is typically implemented as a feed-forward NN that maps the inputs $\bm{x}$ to a conditional density over latent variables $\bm{z}$.
 The decoder network $p_{\mathrm{\bm{\theta}}} (\bm{x}|\bm{z})$ works in the opposite direction by approximating the density of $\bm{x}$ conditioned on $\bm{z}$.
-The training process for VAE consists of simultaneously optimizing the parameters of the decoder that reconstructs the observations samples of the latent variables, and the encoder that maps inputs to a posterior distribution over these latent variables.
-Optimization is performed by maximizing a lower bound on the marginal likelihood of the data known as the Evidence Lower BOund (ELBO), denoted as $\mathcal{L}_{\mathrm{VAE}}$ in \autoref{eq:ELBO_VAE}, where $\mathbb{E}_{p(\cdot)} \left[ f(\cdot) \right]$ is the expectation of a function $f(\cdot)$ over a distribution $p(\cdot)$.
+The training process for VAE consists of simultaneously optimizing the parameters of the decoder that reconstructs the observations given samples of the latent variables, and the encoder that maps inputs to a posterior distribution over these latent variables.
+Optimization is performed by maximizing a lower bound on the marginal likelihood of the data known as the Evidence Lower BOund (ELBO), denoted as $\mathcal{L}_{\mathrm{VAE}}$ in \autoref{eq:ELBO_VAE}.
 Sampling $z \sim q_\phi (\bm{z}|\bm{x})$ and evaluating the decoder yields samples from the learned distribution of the data, which in the context of civil and mechanical structural systems can be used for downstream tasks such as remaining useful life assessment.